A-SaiKrishna/life-skills-track/Tiny Habits.md

 The main motto in this is it automatically increases one's confidence and motivation.
 It means self-encouragement.

 ## 4. In this video, what was the most interesting story or idea for you?
 The four stages are Noticing, Wanting, Doing, and Liking.
-In this, in doing we need to start over and over again, optimise the starting line.
+In this, in doing we need to start over and over again, and optimise the starting line.
 We need to keep in mind that good habit's rewards are delayed.

 ## 5. What is the book's perspective about Identity?
 We need to adopt a *habit* such that it becomes part of identity.
 Goals restrict our happiness.